sysdiglabs/terraform-provider-sysdig/docs/index.md

 }
 ```

-Now we are going to create a policy in a file called `policy.tf` to define how these rules
+Now create a policy in a file called `policy.tf` to define how these rules
 are applied.
 The policy will stop the affected container and trigger a capture for
 further troubleshooting.